antiphp/cognoz.github.io/knowledgebase.md

 ##GOlang
 1. Clone repo - go get github/user/repo (alternatively, you can manually clone repo in gopath:/src/ dir )
 2. In case of problems with goroot/gopath - unset GOROOT variable
-3. In case of problems with http.requests* (or context) calls - update GOlang to >1.8.3
+3. In case of problems with http.requests&ast; (or context) calls - update GOlang to >1.8.3
 4. Find all dependencies for package: go list -f '{{join .Deps "\n"}}'
 5. 'import cycle not allowed' - unset all GO variables, and run 'go get github/user/repo'